4th of July Sale | 25% OFF

 Note that if you aren’t a member of the AKC, they can’t help you with any disputes around stud fees, so if you are breeding two purebred dogs it might be worth getting a membership.

-Female dogs are fertile during their ‘heat’ windows (known scientifically as ‘estrus’), which happens approximately every six months.
+Female dogs are fertile during a portion of their ‘heat’ windows (known scientifically as ‘estrus’), which happens approximately every six months.
 So take some time to get to know your bitch’s cycles.

-To catch the peak fertile period, it’s a great idea to get the help of your vet, who can perform hormone tests to give you the ok.
+To catch the peak fertile period (usually about days 10-14), it’s a great idea to get the help of your vet, who can perform progesterone testing to pinpoint ovulation and the ideal breeding window.

 Breeding your dog for the first time is a big step, so don’t worry about taking it slow and talking everything through with the stud’s owner.
 You’ve got this!

-Signs of pregnancy include increases in your lady’s appetite, weight, and nipple size.
-But be sure to check in with a vet visit, who can confirm pregnancy through ultrasound or X-rays at around 28 days.
+Signs of pregnancy include increases in your dog’s appetite, weight, and nipple size.
+But be sure to check in with a vet visit, who can confirm whether she is pregnant through ultrasound or X-rays at around 28 days.

-Once pregnancy is confirmed, be sure to discuss your new mom’s nutrition, and what to look out for in the coming months to keep her safe.
+Once pregnancy is confirmed, be sure to discuss caring for your dog’s nutrition and what to look out for in the coming months to keep her safe.

 As a responsible breeder, you’ll want to make sure your puppies have excellent homes to go to before they are even born, and some breeders start building a list before conception!
 The last thing you want is a puppy of yours ending up in a shelter or being overrun with more dogs than you can handle.

-This means making sure you fully screen and evaluate anyone interested in your puppies.
+This means making sure you fully screen and evaluate anyone interested in your puppies, including prospective owners.
 Make sure you have a chance to meet with them in person (or via video call) and let them interact with your dog.
 Be sure to ask them some of the following questions:

 Why do they want this breed/kind of dog in particular?